Public Health Command Europe Hosts 71st International Military Veterinary Exchange

 |0

-This work, Public Health Command Europe Hosts 71st International Military Veterinary Exchange [Image 2 of 2], by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Public Health Command Europe Hosts 71st International Military Veterinary Exchange, by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.